Winter/Spring 2026

 Curriculum Details

-• Week One: We’ll start with a thorough introduction to traditional gear, including nuts, cams, and natural protection.
+Week Two: This session will include a thorough introduction to traditional gear, including nuts, cams, and natural protection.
 Students will get feedback on gear placements, practice building anchors, and perform mock leads.

-• Week Two: We’ll continue mock leading, receiving tons of feedback on lead strategy, gear placements, rope management, and more!
-We’ll also practice a variety of crack and slab climbing techniques.
+Week Three: We’ll continue mock leading, receiving tons of feedback on lead strategy, gear placements, rope management, and more!
+We’ll also continue to practice a variety of crack and slab climbing techniques.

-• Week Three: Depending on comfort and skill, students will have opportunities to try a live traditional lead with instructor supervision and support.
+Week Four: Depending on comfort and skill, students will have opportunities to try a live traditional lead with instructor supervision and support.

 Why Sign Up for a Multi-Week Series?